ahester57/solana-on-multipass/README.md

 * Copies the just-built binaries for your virtual Ubuntu instance to the `build_mount/manual_build` directory.

 The `build_mount/manual_build` directory is then used to speed up launches of new instances.

+*Note: The action of mounting the directory using `multipass` will install `multipass-sshfs` on the target machine using the snap store.*

 ----